 Creative solutions like Glassman’s are needed to help revamp the way healthcare works.
 But driving behavior change doesn’t have to happen in a gym.
 We’ve seen firsthand how providers and health coaches can empower patients to change their behavior.

-At an on- or near-site clinic, providers and health coaches work collaboratively with patients.
+At an on- or near-site care center, providers and health coaches work collaboratively with patients.
 These dedicated care teams support patients through empathetic listening and help them set SMART goals that reflect their barriers to better health.

 Just like CrossFit’s positive community inspires members to keep coming back to the gym, clinic care teams support patients through exceptional clinical experiences and a sense of accountability.
 As an added benefit, care teams address behavior change from a whole health perspective, driving better outcomes for a patient’s psycho, social, and physical well-being.

-Want to learn how dedicated care teams and a coach approach drive behavior change at an on- or near-site clinic?
+Want to learn how dedicated care teams and a coach approach drive behavior change at an on- or near-site care center?
 Check out our FREE eBook: Sick Care Is Doomed to Failure.